 In the early days of cloud computing, poor customer service was a constant complaint from users.
 Fortunately, most vendors have made great strides in improving technical support over the past few years, but better service comes at a price.

-Google's basic "Silver" support package for their cloud platform currently costs $150/month, which has four hour response time (during business hours only) and does not include phone support.
+Google's "role-based" support package for its cloud platform currently costs $100/month, which has four hour response time (during business hours only) and does not include phone support.
 Other cloud vendors such as Microsoft have similar support plan options.

 If your business needs are such that you need a rapid response to customer support issues, make sure that your cloud services vendor has plenty of options available for technical support, including email, phone, live chat, knowledge bases, and user forums.
 Be prepared to pay for higher levels of support, particularly on evenings or weekends.